-() Mundi Ventures has investments in 50 technology companies, which are listed on the website www.mundiventures.com.
+^() Mundi Ventures has investments in 50 technology companies, which are listed on the website www.mundiventures.com.

-The companies in the Prisa Group are not included in this list.
-As already indicated in the Annual Corporate Governance Report of the Company, as of December 31, 2021, the directors Francisco Cuadrado, Carlos Nuñez, Rosauro Varo, Beatriz de Clermont-Tonerre, Manuel Polanco Moreno and Miguel Barroso, were members of management bodies of certain companies in the Prisa Group or indirectly participated by Prisa.
+Manuel Polanco Moreno and Miguel Barroso, were members of management bodies of certain companies in the Prisa Group or indirectly participated by Prisa.